ArrestedLightning/dietSCSI/docs/usage.md

 A nice prebuilt hard disk image with Mac OS and tons of apps and games for compact macs is https://archive.org/details/macpack-20210619.
 Rename boot.vhd to something like HD10_512.hda.

-You can also easily generate custom blank disk images using [Disk Jockey] (https://bluescsi.onegeekarmy.eu/diskjockey/).
+You can also easily generate custom blank disk images using [Disk Jockey](https://bluescsi.onegeekarmy.eu/diskjockey/).

 USB Passthrough Mode
 ===========